ben-haim/CryptoSleuth/README.md

 Running:
 sh run.sh

+Use TAB to go up a screen and `(~) to cycle through options in current screen

 Remember to modify cryptosleuth.conf to match your BitcoinDark.conf settings
 assetInfo.txt contains names/assetIDs/descriptions for all assets.
 Allows asset names to be entered instead of IDs